tymyrddin/blue-net/source/docs/miner/miner.md

 ### Clear-text processing

 NetworkMiner versions up to version 1.6. can handle clear-text data.
 This option provides all extracted clear-text data in a single tab; it is beneficial to investigate clear-text data about the traffic data.
 However, it is impossible to match the clear-text data and packets.
 This feature is not available after version 1.6.

+**Since there are some significant differences between the versions, the given VM has both of the major versions (v1.6 and v2.7).**